-Details: No just a low cost “Chinese Car”?
+Details From Driver Experiences: Not just a low cost “Chinese Car”.

 When the first Japanese cars reached world markets, they were considered inferior to established brands, but quickly transitioned to become high quality products, matching the quality of the German cars.
 After some time, prestige (e.g Lexus) Japanese cars even matched the luxury and materials of prestige German cars.